zachariahy/The-Elements-of-Computing-Systems/README.md

 - _Boolean arithmetic_: we use elementary logic gates to build a set of combinational gates, including a family of adder chips, leading to the construction of an Arithmetic-Logic Unit (ALU).
 - _Memory_: we build a memory hierarchy, from single-bit cells to registers to RAM units of arbitrary size.
 - _Machine language_: the professors introduce an instruction set and abstract computer architecture.
 We write some low-level interactive programs in assembly language and execute them locally on a supplied CPU emulator.
-- _Computer architecture_: we build a CPU and integrate all of the previously built chips into a computer platform named _Hack_, capable of executing binary machine code.
+- _Computer architecture_: we build a CPU and integrate all of the previously built chips into a computer platform named _Hack_, a Harvard Architecture, capable of executing binary machine code.
 - [_Assembler_](https://github.com/zachariahy/The-Elements-of-Computing-Systems/tree/main/src/Hack%20assembler): We develop an assembler to translate symbolic machine code to binary machine code.

 #### Software Hierarchy: ####

 - [_Virtual machine_](https://github.com/zachariahy/The-Elements-of-Computing-Systems/tree/main/src/VM%20translator): the professors present a simple VM language modeled after Java's JVM.
 We write a JRE-like program that translates VM commands into assembly code.
 Then, we extend the translator into a complete VM translator.
 - _High-level language_: Professors introduce _Jack_, a simple, high-level, object-oriented, Java-like language.
 We implement an interactive program in Jack and run it on the computer platform (using executable versions of the compiler and OS).
 - [_Compiler_](https://github.com/zachariahy/The-Elements-of-Computing-Systems/tree/main/src/Jack%20compiler): Students build a syntax analyzer (tokenizer and parser) for the Jack language using a proposed software architecture and API.
-We then extend the syntax analyzer into a full-scale compiler that translates Jack programs into VM code.
+We then extend the syntax analyzer into a full-scale, recursive descent compiler that translates Jack programs into VM code.
 - _Operating system_: Students build the OS in Jack using various memory management, algebraic, and geometric algorithms, to close gaps between the Jack language and the Hack platform.

 ## Limitations ##